betaflight/betaflight/docs/Board - Sparky.md

 | PWM6 | PA2    | Trigger pin     | 1K Ohm      |
 | PWM7 | PB1    | Echo pin        | 1K Ohm      |

+WARNING: Both PWM6 and PWM7 pins are NOT 5 volt tolerant, so a 1K Ohm resistor is required between the sensor and the FC pins.

 # Battery Monitoring Connections

 | Pin  | Signal | Function        |